Spatio-temporal model via Locally Adaptive Regression Splines: Additional numerical results

 In a side-by-side comparison of {\bf{Scenario $7_{\text{sup}}$ }} and {\bf{Scenario 7}}, the former presents increased variance in both spatial noise and measurement errors.
 Additionally, covariates in {\bf{Scenario $7_{\text{sup}}$ }} exhibit reduced dependence.
-Within this context, the performances of both MARS and CART models diminish.
-These algorithms regrettably accentuate minor fluctuations or noise, misinterpreting them as meaningful patterns, which skews the true data structure.
-On the other hand, the RF model, utilizing its ensemble methodology comprising multiple decision trees, sustains its performance.
-It succeeds in discerning authentic data patterns from mere noise, evading the pitfalls of overfitting.
-It is worth noting that in both contexts, $K$-NN-FL maintained a strong and consistent performance.
+In this scenario, the efficacy of both the MARS and CART models decreases.
+These models tend to amplify slight variances or disturbances, mistakenly recognizing them as significant trends, which distorts the genuine data architecture.
+Conversely, the RF model, employing a collective strategy of numerous decision trees, maintains its effectiveness.
+It manages to distinguish real data configurations from simple disturbances, avoiding the issues associated with overfitting.
+It is important to mention that in both contexts, the $K$-NN-FL consistently maintained a strong and consistent performance.

-In a comparative assessment between {\bf{Scenario $8_{\text{sup}}$ }} and {\bf{Scenario 8}}, we observe that although the covariates in {\bf{Scenario $8_{\text{sup}}$ }} have a weaker dependence, the amplified variance in spatial noise and measurement errors introduces greater challenges.
-MARS exhibits a commendable ability to manage these challenges in {\bf{Scenario $8_{\text{sup}}$ }}, whereas CART and RF show noticeable struggles.
-When compared to their performance in {\bf{Scenario 8}}, this decline in CART and RF performance in {\bf{Scenario $8_{\text{sup}}$ }}, reveals their sensitivity to increased spatial noise, which masks genuine patterns and results in less accurate model fits.
-Notably, $K$-NN-FL demonstrated consistent performance and fared well in both scenarios.
+In a comparison between {\bf{Scenario $8_{\text{sup}}$}} and {\bf{Scenario 8}}, we see that even though the covariates in {\bf{Scenario $8_{\text{sup}}$}} are less closely related, the increased variation in spatial noise and measurement errors present more significant challenges.
+MARS shows an admirable capability in handling these challenges within {\bf{Scenario $8_{\text{sup}}$}}, while CART and RF encounter notable difficulties.
+The observed reduction in performance for CART and RF in {\bf{Scenario $8_{\text{sup}}$}} compared to {\bf{Scenario 8}} highlights their vulnerability to increased spatial noise, which obscures true patterns and leads to less precise model predictions.
+Importantly, $K$-NN-FL kept its performance consistent and managed well in both scenarios.

 The performance of the top five competitors in {\bf{Scenario $5_{\text{sup}}$ }} and {\bf{Scenario $6_{\text{sup}}$ }} is presented in Figure \ref{S1-FN} and \ref{S2-FN}, respectively.
 Contrasting these with the results from {\bf{Scenario 5 }} and {\bf{Scenario 5 }}, detailed in Section \ref{Mult-Sim}, we note a marked distinction.
-Specifically, Random Forest sees a decline in its performance in Scenario {\bf{Scenario $5_{\text{sup}}$ }}, whereas MARS experiences a similar downturn in {\bf{Scenario $6_{\text{sup}}$ }}.
+Specifically, Random Forest sees a decline in its performance in Scenario {\bf{Scenario $5_{\text{sup}}$ }}, whereas MARS experiences a similar decrease in {\bf{Scenario $6_{\text{sup}}$}}.
 In both cases, the performance of $K$-NN-FL remains commendable.